Professor David Martin-Jones

 David has been Visiting Professor at the Universidade Estadual de Campinas, Brazil (2007 and 2010) and the Prowse Visiting Fellow at the Institute of Advanced Studies, Durham University, UK (2012).

+David was educated in a comprehensive school in Leicestershire.
 He holds a BA Hons in English Literature from the University of Sheffield, an MSc in European Film Studies from the University of Edinburgh, and a PhD in Film Studies from the University of Glasgow.

 Martin-Jones, D. (2009) Scotland: Global Cinema ; Genres, Modes and Identities.
 Edinburgh University Press: Edinburgh.
 ISBN 9780748633913

 Martin-Jones, D. (2006) Deleuze, Cinema and National Identity: Narrative Time in National Contexts.
 Edinburgh University Press: Edinburgh, UK.
 ISBN 9780748622443

 Bolton, L., Martin-Jones, D. and Sinnerbrink, R. (Eds.)
 (2023) Contemporary Screen Ethics: Absences, Identities, Belonging, Looking Anew.
 Edinburgh University Press: Edinburgh.
 ISBN 9781474447584

 Holt, Y., Martin-Jones, D. and Jones, O. (Eds.)
 (2018) Visual Culture in the Northern British Archipelago: Imagining Islands.
 Series: British art: histories and interpretations since 1700.
 Routledge: London.
 ISBN 9780815374275